Asian News International: Wikimedia Foundation

 In July 2024, ANI filed a lawsuit against the Wikimedia Foundation in the Delhi High Court—claiming to have been defamed in the Wikipedia article about the agency—and sought ₹2 crore in damages.
 At the time of the suit's filing, the Wikipedia article about ANI said the news agency had "been accused of having served as a propaganda tool for the incumbent central government, distributing materials from a vast network of fake news websites, and misreporting events on multiple occasions".
 The filing accused Wikipedia of publishing "false and defamatory content with the malicious intent of tarnishing the news agency's reputation, and aimed to discredit its goodwill".

-Between 5 September to 8 April, a series of hearings were held.
+From 5 September to 8 April, a series of hearings were held.
 An arrangement was reached in the High Court on 11 November to have the foundation serving the summons papers to the involved users as an intermediary while disclosing the email identities of the users under sealed cover to the judge, which would still protect the privacy of the individuals for the time being.
 After the non-appearance of the individual editors and after deliberations by the judge, the court ordered the Wikimedia Foundation to remove the allegedly defamatory content, remove the article's protected status, and "restrain the platform's users and administrators from publishing anything defamatory against the news agency".
 However, this order was set aside after WMF appealed to the Supreme Court, and as of 9 May a fresh application for the interim relief was being heard by another judge, Justice Jyoti Singh in the High Court.

 Separately, on 21 October 2024, the Wikimedia Foundation suspended access to the article about the ongoing court case, Asian News International vs. Wikimedia Foundation, due to an order from the high court, which is likely the first time an English Wikipedia page had been taken down after a court order.
 This order was questioned on 17 March 2025 by a two-judge bench consisting of A. S. Oka and Ujjal Bhuyan of the Supreme Court, stating that judges and courts should be more tolerant of criticism; requiring the removal of content because of criticism may not be correct.
 The judges also said the order was about press freedom broadly.
 On 9 May, the order was overturned and the article reinstated.